 The creator of the videos is an American currently living in the United Kingdom.
 He also explained how the United Kingdom itself works, by the way.

 Company Man discusses a different company’s fortunes in each episode.
-The channel looks at the history of each company and why they succeeded, are having problems, or failed.
+The channel looks at the history of each company and why they’ve succeeded, had problems, or failed.

 The companies include giants like United Airlines, Best Buy, and Lego.
-Company Man also covers now-defunct companies like Toys R Us, Radio Shack, and Bon-Ton (the owners of Carson Pirie Scott in Illinois/Indiana, and Boston Store in Wisconsin).
+Company Man also covers now-defunct companies like Toys R Us and Radio Shack.

 How It Should Have Ended